txt/se22/docs/syllabus.md

 Grades come from
 - 5 homeworks
-- 2 projects,
+- 2 projects
+- 1 pitch session (where you try to "sell" your project1 to other groups)
 - 1 mid-session exam
 - 1 final exam
 - 1 essay (due Dec4, but details already posted).
 Feel free to submit early.
+- Participating in trials of other people's software.

 Exams and essays are done individually.
 Everything else is done in
 <a href="https://docs.google.com/spreadsheets/d/1KKskduN7m1R3WYhQTLyWJgxkAvrp2UV-LEu5JWN26xo/edit#gid=0">groups of 5</a>.